Harry Champion: 1930s revival

-During the great depression of the 1930s, music hall entertainment made a comeback and Champion like other performers of the music hall genre, returned to performing and enjoyed popularity throughout the 1930s.
+During the Great Depression of the 1930s, music hall entertainment made a comeback and Champion, like other performers of the music hall genre, returned to performing and enjoyed popularity throughout the 1930s.
 Troupes of veterans were much in demand in the 1930s and Lew Lake's Variety, 1906–1931—Stars who Never Failed to Shine went on tour throughout the country early in the decade with Champion as a leading member.
 Critics hailed Champion as a success stating "He almost brought the house down with three of his typical ditties".

 In 1932, Champion appeared at the royal variety performance with other representatives of old style music hall, including Vesta Victoria, Fred Russell and Marie Kendall.
 That same year he returned to the London Palladium, where he sang "Any Old Iron" and had some success.
 Further royal variety performance appearances took place again at the Palladium in 1935 and at the London Coliseum in 1938, and he was seen in the successful London Rhapsody with the Crazy Gang at the Palladium in 1937 and 1938.

 Champion decided not to try anything new because he recognised the fact that audiences liked the nostalgia surrounding his act.
 On stage, his appearance did not change.
 He was the embodiment of the spirit of the poorer parts of London, wearing shabby, ill-fitting clothes, old work boots and a frayed top hat.
 One critic noted "Like music hall itself, Harry Champion was of the people, he expressed the tastes of practically all his listeners, even those who would not openly admit it and in World War 2 he sang to troops who found him a splendid tonic".

 Personal life

 On 30 November 1889, at St Peter's Church, Hackney, Champion married Sarah Potteweld (1869–1928), who accompanied him on many of his tours.
 They had three sons and a daughter.
 In 1914, Champion moved from the east end to 520 West Green Road, South Tottenham.
 Towards the later part of his life he lived at 161 Great Cambridge Road, Tottenham.
-By late 1941, exhaustion had forced him into a nursing home, at 20 Devonshire Place, St Marylebone, London.
-He died there on 14 January 1942 and was buried with his wife (who had predeceased him on 24 January 1928) in St Marylebone cemetery, East Finchley, on 24 January 1942.
+By late 1941 he was admitted to The London Clinic, St. Marylebone.
+He died there on 14 January 1942 and was buried alongside his wife (who predeceased him) in St Marylebone cemetery, East Finchley.